HeyPublisher/heypublisher-submission-manager/readme.txt

 11. Reimport.
 If a writer modifies a submission you have already 'Accepted' - you can re-import the submission into WordPress by selecting the "Reimport Into WordPress" value from the drop-down and clicking the "Update Submission" button.

 == Changelog ==

+= NEXT =
+* Removed the Dashboard widget that was not being used by anyone, ever.

 = 2.1.0 =